 Bohdan is from Kyiv, Ukraine and is currently studying an LLM in International Banking and Finance Law at the University of Leeds.

-Bohdan pushed his way into contention for the 2018 IPF championships after becoming the British Classic Bench Press Champion in the -83kg class.
+He was selected for the Great Britain team for the 2018 IPF championships after becoming the British Classic Bench Press Champion in the -83kg class.
 He also broke the Yorkshire and North East Powerlifting Federation record in this category.

 Chevening asked Bohdan how he started his journey in powerlifting:

 'I adore powerlifting because of its fairness and reward for hard work.
 In contrast to other sports, in powerlifting everything depends on you, and the quality of your preparations.

 If your deadlift in your weight category is bigger than the deadlift of your competitor - you win.